kant/watson-training-from-on-prem-data/README.md

 Once the gateway is created, select **Connect Client** and choose **Docker** as the connection method.

-The console will provide you with a complete Docker command to pull and run the secure gateway client, which looks something like `docker run -it ibmcom/secure-gateway-client $GATEWAY_ID -t $SECURITY_TOKEN` (with a real gateway ID and security token unique to your Secure Gateway).
+The console will provide you with a complete Docker command to download and run the secure gateway client, which looks something like `docker run -it ibmcom/secure-gateway-client $GATEWAY_ID -t $SECURITY_TOKEN` (with a real gateway ID and security token unique to your Secure Gateway).
 Use the copy icon to copy the command, and run it locally.